 There are several ingredients that you can use as substitutes for unsalted butter.
 Salted butter, margarine, vegetable shortening, and lard are the most common and effective.
 They all add texture and richness to baked goods, and their taste can easily be adjusted.

 Before we find out what you can substitute for unsalted butter, let’s first understand what butter does to baked goods.

 Butter is an emulsion of fat and water (80% fat & 20% water).
-It intensifies the natural flavors of other ingredients making it one of the original flavor enhancers in baking recipes.
+It intensifies the natural flavours of other ingredients making it one of the original flavour enhancers in baking recipes.

 The fat tenderizes the flour to make a softer crumb and a light and fluffy texture.

-Butter also gives a golden brown color to the outside of baked goods.
+Butter also gives a golden brown colour to the outside of baked goods.
 Sugar and proteins undergo caramelisation and Maillard reactions when heated.
 Without the inclusion of fat, baked goods are typically paler.

-There are a few of substitutes for unsalted butter than you can use and easy to buy:
+There are a few substitutes for unsalted butter that you can use and are easy to buy: